tarantool/cartridge-cli/README.rst

 * ``--name string`` (common for all distribution types) is the application name.
   It coincides with the package name and the systemd-service name.
   The default name comes from the ``package`` field in the rockspec file.

+* ``--spec`` is the path to rockspec to use for the current build.
+  *Note*, that rockspec file name should be in lowercase.

 * ``--version string`` (common for all distribution types) is the application's package version.
 The expected pattern is ``major.minor.patch[-count][-commit]``: